 Who can borrow from Staley Library?

-- Millikin patrons: Borrowing privileges are available to Millikin students, faculty, administration, staff, alumni, trustees, and the family of faculty and trustees.
-These privileges include loans of Millikin's circulating materials and interlibrary loan services.
+- Millikin patrons: Borrowing privileges are available to Millikin students, faculty (including emeritus faculty), administration, staff, and trustees.
+These privileges include loans of Millikin's circulating materials, reserves, and interlibrary loan services.
 Family members of faculty and trustees should not use the faculty member's I.D. card.
-Instead, each family member of 16 years and above wishing to use Staley Library may obtain a complimentary borrower's card.
+Instead, each family member of 16 years and above wishing to use Staley Library may obtain a complimentary commmunity borrower's card.

 - Other patrons: Please contact your home library to arrange an interlibrary loan request for materials from Staley Library.

-If an item you have borrowed is needed (recalled) by another Millikin borrower, your loan period will be shortened and you will be notified of the new due date assigned.
+If an item you have borrowed is needed (recalled) by another Millikin borrower, your loaned item's loan period will be shortened.
+You will be notified of the new due date assigned.

 The following table summarizes loan periods and fine policies for Staley Library.

-After 30 days assumed lost and replacement fees & fines are charged.
+After 35 days overdue, assumed lost and replacement fees are charged.

 Items other than Reserves may be renewed three times, then they must be returned or brought physically to Staley Library for renewal.
 Renewals may reduced if item is recalled.
 Staley Library materials and materials loaned through other I-Share member libraries may be renewed either online or in-person:

-- You will need to log in to Renew Books in the Library's Online Catalog.
+- You will need to log in to Renew Books in Millikin Library Discovery.

-- Click in the boxes next to the items you wish to renew and then click on "Renew Selected Items" button below the list.
-Be sure to make note of the new due date!
+- Click in the boxes next to the items you wish to renew and then click "Renew Selected."
+Be sure to make note of the new due date(s)!

-If you have questions or problems regarding renewing library materials online, please call circulation at 6214 from on campus or 217-424-6214 from off campus.
+If you have questions or problems regarding renewing library materials online, or would like to request an extension on your loan, please call circulation at 217-424-6214.

 - Bring your Millikin ID card to the circulation desk at Staley Library.